divyanshsikarwar/All-about-International-Space-Station-ISS/README.md

 URL = http://all-about-international-space-station-iss.000webhostapp.com/

-Use HTTP instead of HTTPS as the nasa's api dosn't communicate over HTTPS
+Use HTTP instead of HTTPS as the NASA's api dosn't communicate over HTTPS

+When you visit the page it will look like this for some seconds :